-Gravity and magnetic exploration, also referred to "potential fields" exploration is used to give geoscientists an indirect way to "see" beneath the Earth's surface by sensing physical properties of rocks (density and magnetization, respectively).
+Gravity and magnetic exploration methods are used to provide geoscientists an indirect way to witness what is beneath the Earth's surface the physical properties of rocks (fractures, density and magnetization, respectively).
 Gravity and magnetic exploration can help locate minerals, faults, geothermal or petroleum resources, and ground-water reservoirs.
-Potential field surveys are relatively inexpensive and can quickly cover large areas of ground.
-The primary goal of studying potential fields is to provide a better understanding of the subsurface geology.
-The methods are relatively cheap, non-invasive and nondestructive environmentally speaking.
+Potential field surveys are relatively inexpensive and can quickly cover large areas of the ground.
+The primary goal of studying potential field surveys is to provide a better understanding of the subsurface geology.
+The methods are relatively cheap, non-invasive and non-destructive, environmentally speaking.
 They are also passive - that is, no energy needs to be put into the ground in order to acquire data.
 The small portable instruments (gravimeter and magnetometer) also permit walking traverses.